 Acknowledgements: The picture ‘Community of practice’ is taken from sonson’s photosream at Flickr [http://www.flickr.com/photos/sonson/422595428/] and reproduced under a Creative Commons Attribution-Non-Commercial-No Derivative Works 2.0 Generic Licence.

-How to cite this article: Smith, M. K. (2003, 2009) ‘Jean Lave, Etienne Wenger and communities of practice’, the encyclopedia of informal education, www.infed.org/biblio/communities_of_practice.htm.
+How to cite this article: Smith, M. K. (2003, 2009) ‘Jean Lave, Etienne Wenger and communities of practice’, The encyclopedia of pedagogy and informal education, www.infed.org/biblio/communities_of_practice.htm.

 © Mark K. Smith 2003, 2009